top of page

 • On the other hand, plastic (18ct) is a softer material, but it is more durable if pressure is applied.

-So which is better for jewellery?
+So which of the precious metals is better for jewellery?

 18ct gold is more durable and is ultimately the best choice for items that are being worn all the time, i.e. engagement and wedding rings.
 Items such as necklaces, earrings and bracelets are less prone to heavy wear, so it matters less what carat you opt for.